yuhtuna/326GitWorkflowLabStudent-Group22/README.md

    git push origin feature/my-feature
    ```

+## Setup
+1. Install node.js (if not already on system) https://nodejs.org/en/download/package-manager/
+2. Run `npm i` to install project dependencies.
+3. Use `npm run test` in order to verify that project tests run as expected.

 ## Instructions

 In your group of 7 each student should assign themselves a number 1-7.
 Make sure this assignment is clear to everyone!
 Each person will be pushing one change to the repository and reviewing one change made by another student.